-Katie is 9 years old, and has been with us since she was 5 weeks old.
-Her sister, Priscilla, lives at the Marine Science Center in Ponce Inlet, Florida, and her sister, Callie, lives at the Avian Reconditioning Center in Apopka, Florida.
-The fourth sister lives at a sanctuary in Georgia.
+Katie is 13 years old, and has been with us since she was 5 weeks old.
+One of her sisters, Priscilla, lives at the Marine Science Center in Ponce Inlet, Florida,

 Mr. Frodo Eastern Screech Owl

-This is Mr. Frodo, an Eastern Screech Owl.
+This is Mr. Frodo, an Eastern Screech Owl who is 11 years old.
 Just before he was old enough to fly, he fell out of his nest and landed on his head.
 He was found in the middle of a concrete driveway and was almost run over!
 The injuries from the fall left him with permanent damage to his left eye and ear.
+Great camouflage, huh?

 Since owls depend on their binocular vision and keen hearing to locate their prey, they need both eyes and ears in order to be a successful hunter.
 If released into the wild, Mr. Frodo would have a very hard time overcoming that handicap and probably wouldn't survive for very long.

 So now, Mr. Frodo lives with Katie Kestrel in a very large flight cage, where they are very happy together, sharing perches and food.
 This would not be normal behavior in the wild, but these two have never known anything else and they have become very good friends!